cloudfoundry/cf-for-k8s/docs/platform_operators/scaling.md

 1. Adjust the values to your liking
 1. Append `-f scaling-networking.yml` to the `ytt` command you run for rendering your cf-for-k8s yaml

 The number of ingressgateway replicas depends on load profile of your cluster.
+Based on the Istio team's testing, in an unknown test environment, a single Envoy consumes 0.5 vCPU and 50 MB memory per 1000 requests per second.

 The number of istiod replicas depends on the number of application instances.